 Wireless Backup / Failover for Your Internet Connection

-Failover internet connections help keep you up and running when your internet goes down, and wireless failover (wireless backup) connections can do just that.
+Failover internet connections are a backup wireless service.
+These will help keep you up and running when your internet goes down.
 Don’t risk your company being offline.
 Technology exists that allows you to use a wireless 4G connection to keep your business up and running.

 What is a Failover Internet Connection?